What is Invoice Processing?

 Invoice processing is the comprehensive management of incoming invoices from vendors or suppliers, from their initial receipt to final payment.

 The process involves verifying invoice accuracy, matching them to purchase orders, approving payments, and recording transactions in the general ledger.
-This process is essential for maintaining accurate financial records and ensuring timely payments to suppliers.
+Leveraging online payment gateways as part of this workflow not only simplifies payment approval but also helps maintain accurate financial records and ensures timely payments to suppliers.

 Read More About: What is an Invoice?
 Purpose, Types, Elements and Format